 The BNP Paribas Investment Partners "Asset-Liability Management and Institutional Investment Management" Research Chair will be piloted by a joint BNP Paribas Investment Partners/EDHEC-Risk Institute committee and will give rise to a major three-year research programme.

-The chair, under the responsibility of Lionel Martellini, the Scientific Director of EDHEC-Risk Institute, will examine dynamic allocation strategies in asset-liability management in order to formulate an integrated ALM model.
+The chair, under the responsibility of Lionel Martellini, Director of EDHEC-Risk Institute, will examine dynamic allocation strategies in asset-liability management in order to formulate an integrated ALM model.

 The results of the initial research project, relating to dynamic allocation strategies in ALM and illustrated by case studies on life insurance, retirement schemes and pension funds in Europe, were presented at the EDHEC-Risk Institutional Days at the CNIT in Paris on June 12 and 13, 2008.

 Dynamic Liability-Driven Investing Strategies: The Emergence of a New Investment Paradigm for Pension Funds?

 Saad Badaoui, Romain Deguest, Lionel Martellini, Vincent Milhau